NathanHinthorne/Wave-Function-Collapse-p5js/README.md

     a.
 The propagation of tiles is done by choosing the cell with the lowest entropy (the cell with the fewest tile options), then collapsing it into a single tile.
 This process is repeated until the grid is filled.

-For a more detailed explanation how the algorithm works and how it produces the desired results, see the [paper](https://drive.google.com/file/d/1-WoEQ621dulmirr-kJOZsOoEZSxZ8T0e/view?usp=sharing) I wrote on the subject.
+For a more detailed explanation how the algorithm works, you may read [this paper I wrote on the subject.](https://drive.google.com/file/d/1-WoEQ621dulmirr-kJOZsOoEZSxZ8T0e/view?usp=sharing)

 ## Plans

-NOTE: Anything preceeded by "???" is a feature that I'm not sure if I want to implement yet.

-- Finish a basic, custom implementation of WFC:
+- Finish a basic implementation of WFC:
   - [x] Parse input image to collect unique tiles
   - [x] Create adjacency rules from connected tiles
   - [x] Create frequency hints from connected tiles